deepankarck2/Quiz-app/front-end/README.md

 # Steps to Get Project to Work
-You will need to install your own packages at your end if certain parts do not work
+You will need to install your own packages at your end if certain parts do not work.

 ## Installations
 npm install -D tailwindcss\